-Providing your contact information will help make a positive first impression because it establishes credibility and provides visitors with the reassurance that, in the event they wish to contact someone, they’ll be able to.
-This legitimizes your brand further.
+Providing your contact information will help make a positive first impression because it establishes credibility and provides visitors with the reassurance that they’ll be able to if they wish to contact someone.
+In addition, this legitimizes your brand further.

 7. The Ability to Search

-And if you want to engage visitors even further, you can recommend other products, resources, or pages to them based on what they have searched for.
-This will keep them on your website for a longer amount of time, and may even have a positive impact on your website’s ranking in Google.
+And if you want to engage visitors even further, you can recommend other products, resources, or pages based on what they have searched for.
+This will keep them on your website for a more extended amount of time and may even positively impact your website’s ranking on Google.